 To set your application apart, consider writing about:

-- how excited you are about studying X
+- How excited you are about studying X

-- the talents, strengths, or challenges that aren't in your transcript
+- The talents, strengths, or challenges that aren't in your transcript

-Can You Explain What Happened?
+Can You Explain Your Low GPA?

 Sometimes your GPA is low because of circumstances outside your control.
 If this is the case you can use the rest of your application to explain and give context.